What is SIT4?

 - Urban Innovation: Project management and facilitation of innovation processes in municipal authorities, designed to produce both intrinsic value for the authority’s employees and external value for the residents of the municipality.

 - Organizational Innovation: Planning and management of processes aimed at implementing an organizational culture of innovation.

-- Courses & Training Program: Courses and training programs that provide participants with practical tools for developing innovation on a personal, team and corporate level.
+- Courses & Training Programs: Courses and training programs that provide participants with practical tools for developing innovation on a personal, team, and corporate level.